- It's a tiny bit wider, but not by much

-If you appreciate maximalist cushioning with a preference for a narrow, neutral fit, the HOKA One One Speedgoat 3 is not to be missed.
+If you appreciate maximalist cushioning with a preference for a narrow, neutral fit, the Hoka One One Speedgoat 3 is not to be missed.
 It features a beefy, bomber outsole that performs well on all trail surfaces.
 It also boasts responsive cushioning that'll have you bouncing to your next destination.
 Unfortunately, the stability of this shoe takes a little getting used to as it's higher than most trail runners, and thus we recommend it for situations where balance isn't super key.
-Aside from that, we love this maximalist contender and awarded it a Top Pick.

 This, in addition to the rugged outsole, provides all the protection you need from direct blows underfoot.
 The toe cap is surprisingly hard, with a breathable mesh overlay that is double layered for protection from debris.